 The plan is to tour as much as possible.
-The band is in a very happy space and we have more fun now than at any time in the 32 years of Mango Groove, which is something I’m proud and happy to be able to say.
+The band is in a very happy space and we have more fun now than at any time in the many years of Mango Groove, which is something I’m proud and happy to be able to say.

 YOU WERE IN THE ORIGINAL SOUTH AFRICAN TOURING STAGE PRODUCTION OF ‘ANNIE’, WITH JOAN BRICKHILL AS MISS HANNIGAN.
 WHAT MEMORIES OF THAT EXPERIENCE?

 Yes, and what an amazing experience to have, especially at the age of 10.
 We had a long run in Johannesburg and then toured to Durban and Cape Town for three months.
 Through the incredible Joan Brickhill I learned a lot about stage etiquette and the importance of being professional.
 No matter what’s going on in your personal life, the show must go on!!

 I have a very clear memory of causing her genuine pain on stage: my character (Tessie) was in a scene with Joan (Miss Hannigan), where Tessie is supposed to ‘stamp’ on Miss Hannigan’s foot.